Dr. Jon Kabat- Zinn explains more in the video “What is Mindfulness?”

 There are number of ways you can learn mindfulness depending on your preference for face to face training or whether you would prefer to learn online.
 We strongly advice to check the profile of the teacher and the training should only be provided by a certified teacher from a well-known university or institute.

 All the Mindfulness UAE teachers have an extensive background in practicing mindfulness and meditation.
-MBSR & MBCT program is delivered by our teacher trained by University of San Diego (Center of mindfulness) & Oxford university.
+MBSR & MBCT program is delivered by our teacher trained and certified by University of San Diego (Center of mindfulness).

 Yes.
 There is a particular program for depression called Mindfulness-Based Cognitive Therapy (MBCT).